iiinaD/Exam_project_Software_Engineering_1/README.md

 nobody ever read this

-but the ones who do
+but the ones who dol